scalatra/scalatra-website/guides/http/authentication.md

 "org.scalatra" % "scalatra-auth" % "{{ site.scalatra_version }}"
 ```

-There is a new authentication middleware in the auth directory, to be
-documented soon.

-See an example at [usage example](http://gist.github.com/660701).

-Here's another [example](https://gist.github.com/732347) for basic authentication.

 Until we get this guide finished properly, you may wish to look at Jared
 Armstrong's blog posts about Scalatra authentication: